Stroudwater Navigation: Summary of works

-Most of the cost of restoring Westfield Lock has been given in remembrance of John Robinson by his family, and the lock will be renamed John Robinson Lock when the work is completed.
+Most of the money to restore Westfield Lock has been given in remembrance of John Robinson by his family, and the lock will be renamed John Robinson Lock when the work is completed.

 Links to other waterways

 The canal linked directly to the Severn Estuary (at Framilode) as originally constructed, and terminated in the east at Wallbridge Basin near Stroud town centre.
 The Thames and Severn Canal bypassed Wallbridge Basin around ten years after this, and continued across Stroud to climb the Golden Valley, following its opening through the Cotswold hills to Lechlade.